skyincyan/somatic-test-task/Readme.md

 # Calling mutations

-This code runs basic QC for tumor/normal bams, calls somatic mutations, filters and annotates with VEP, adds custom filters and annotations to VCF.
+This code runs basic QC for tumor & normal bams, calls somatic mutations with strelks, filters and annotates with VEP, adds custom filters and gets segments for tumor samples and annotates mutations according to CNA status.

 # Requirements